jarmoza/twic/README.md

 Any additional MALLET parameters can be used however.
 Users can file a change request at github.com/jarmoza/twic/issues, or can be added in `twic_malletscript.y` found in the `twic/code/py/general/` folder – see methods `ImportDir()` and `TrainTopics()` in the `TWiC_MalletScript` class.

+Another alternative to altering TWiC's script, is to run MALLET separately using your own parameters.
+Users can place MALLET's output files in the `twic/data/output/mallet` folder, and then run `twic_corpus2vis.py` with the _i_ option.
+This will require some knowledge of MALLET's parameters (one could also look at TWiC's `ImportDir()` and `TrainTopics()` methods for examples), but in any case, TWiC requires the files output by these MALLET parameters: `--output-state`, `--output-doc-topics`, `--output-topic-keys`, and `--topic-word-weights-file`.

 **'i' - Interpret MALLET output files**

 This option runs the script to interpret MALLET's keys, topics, state, and word weight files into TWiC's intermediate JSON files used for the D3 visualization component.